Spikenard essential oil is extracted from Nardostachys jatamansi of the Valerianaceae family and is also known as “false” Indian valerian root.

 Spikenard oil has no known contra-indications, but care should be taken as with all oils.

-In vapor therapy or diluted in the bath Spikenard oil can help with tension, stress and insomnia.
+In vapor therapy or diluted in the bath it can help with tension, stress and insomnia.

 As blended massage oil, Spikenard essential oil can assist with tension, stress, migraine and insomnia.